-- Head of Library, Information Systems and Enhancement (Chair)

-- Student Experience Leader (Secretary)

-- Academic Operations Lead

-- Quality Assurance Lead

-- Programme Leader(s)

-- 2-4 learners (across all relevant fields of learning)

-The Student Services committee meets at least once per academic semester

-The Quorum shall consist of at least two members of the Student Services Committee with at least one learner present.

-- 1. Consider feedback from learners on the learner supports offered by the College. - 2.
-Coordinate the collection and collation of surveys of the learner body. - 3.
-Assess the effectiveness and usage of the learner supports offered by the College - 4.
-Coordinate training activities for class representatives. - 5.
-Ensure that learners are fully informed of the support services offered to them by the College. - 6.
-Liaise various committees within the college such as the Quality Assurance Committee. - 7.
+Membership Head of Library, Information Systems and Enhancement (Chair) Student Experience Leader (Secretary) Academic Operations Lead Quality Assurance Lead Programme Leader(s) 2-4 learners (across all relevant fields of learning) Frequency of Meetings The Student Services committee meets at least once per academic semester Quorum The Quorum shall consist of at least two members of the Student Services Committee with at least one learner present.
+Terms of Reference Consider feedback from learners on the learner supports offered by the College.
+Coordinate the collection and collation of surveys of the learner body.
+Assess the effectiveness and usage of the learner supports offered by the College Coordinate training activities for class representatives.
+Ensure that learners are fully informed of the support services offered to them by the College.
+Liaise various committees within the college such as the Quality Assurance Committee.
 Report to the Academic Management Committee.